rollcat/judo/readme.md

 You can always expect the following:

-- For any `host`, running `ssh host env` will describe the environment fully, with one small difference, explained below.
+- For any `host`, running `judo -c env host` will describe your runtime environment fully.

 - The environment variable `HOSTNAME` will be present, and will be set to the target's host name, as invoked on Judo's command line.